 What to Consider When Starting a Performance Management System from Scratch

 So where do you start when it comes to creating a performance management system?
 Before you can make any substantial decisions, you should first decide on your company’s particular values.
-Your values are important to every aspect of your organization and will influence everything from your recruitment to your overriding objectives, so it's important that they are given serious thought.
-Whether your company values transparency, creativity or flexibility, these are all values that can be considered and implemented into your performance management system.
+Your values are important to every aspect of your organization and will influence everything from your recruitment to your overriding objectives, so it's important that they are given a serious thought.
+Whether your company values transparency, creativity, or flexibility, these are all values that can be considered and implemented into your performance management system.

 It will help to ask yourself the following questions.
 They will help guide and influence your performance management processes going forward:

 - Will my company's performance discussions be annual or more frequent?

 - What will my company's attitude be towards flexibility?

 - How much autonomy will I give my employees?

 - How will I ensure a culture of authentic and transparent communication?

 - How will my company address ongoing training needs?